tlsfuzzer/tlsfuzzer/CONTRIBUTING.md

   * usually this is based on the master branch
   * to create branch based on master:
     `git checkout master; git branch <example-name>` then checkout the branch `git checkout <example-name>`.
-For your own convinience avoid working directly on the `master` branch.
+For your own convenience avoid working directly on the `master` branch.
 * Make sure you stick to the coding style that is used in surrounding code
   * you can use `pylint --msg-template="{path}:{line}: [{msg_id}({symbol}),